OpenEvalProject/evals/manuscripts/elife-98142/v1/manuscript.md

 ## Results

-## Quantifying successful diapause recovery across the DGRP lines
+### Quantifying successful diapause recovery across the DGRP lines

 Key features of Drosophila diapause include ovarian arrest and post-diapause recovery of fertility (the ability to produce any progeny) and fecundity (the number of progeny produced).
 Whereas the majority of studies of Drosophila diapause focus on arrest of oogenesis, we chose to quantify diapause recovery by assessing the ability of newly eclosed flies to undergo 35 days of diapause, recover, and produce viable progeny, which is a more stringent test of success (Figure 1A).
 Additionally, in pilot experiments, post-diapause fecundity exhibited sufficient variation to be useful for a GWAS.

 ![Figure 1.](https://cdn.elifesciences.org/articles/98142/elife-98142-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic of experimental workflow.
 (B) Average number of progenies produced (fecundity) in a 4-day individual female fly mating experiment of DGRP lines either as non-diapausing (yellow) or after a 35-day post-diapause (blue) virgin flies.
 Each dot represents the average fecundity, and the line above represents the standard error.
 DGRP line numbers are indicated wherever the post-diapause fecundity exceeds the non-diapause fecundity.
 (C) Normalized post-diapause fecundity average of (individual post-diapause fecundity/mean non-diapause fecundity) of each DGRP line.
 (D) Correlation of post-diapause to non-diapause fecundity.
 Pearson’s r=0.5682. r2=0.3228.
 (E–F) Frequency distribution of DGRP lines fecundity under non-diapause (E) and of the normalized post-diapause fecundity (F).
 (G) Average 4-day fecundity of single female flies, each crossed with two young Canton-S male flies, aged for 1, 35, or 42 days in non-diapause conditions or kept in diapause conditions for 35 or 42 days followed by recovery.
-One-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons. n is the number of individual female fly fecundity measured, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).Figure 1—source data 1.Quantification of fecundity of DGRP lines in non-diapausing and post-diapausing conditions.Figure 1—source data 2.Figure 1D–F.Figure 1—source data 3.
+One-way ANOVA and Tukey’s multiple comparison test, compact letter display shows comparisons. n is the number of individual female fly fecundity measured, and whiskers represent the smallest and largest values within 1.5× the interquartile range (IQR).

 DGRP lines (n=193) were allowed to develop under non-diapause conditions (25°C and 12:12 L:D).
 Virgin females were collected and transferred to diapausing conditions (10°C and 8:16 L:D) for 5 weeks.
 Subsequently, flies were shifted to 18°C for 1 day, followed by incubation at 25°C in a fresh vial of fly food for recovery.
 We chose 5 weeks based on pilot studies that showed that nearly all DGRP lines showed excellent survival at 5 weeks in diapause conditions while exhibiting sufficient variation in post-diapause fecundity to carry out GWAS.
 Beyond 5 weeks, fecundity was low, and there was insufficient variation for a GWAS.

 We evaluated the ability of post-diapause flies to reproduce by mating individual females with two Canton-S (CS) male control (non-diapausing) flies for 4 days.
 Afterward, parents were removed, and progeny were allowed to develop for 12 more days.
 We then measured post-diapause fecundity by counting the number of adult progeny that eclosed.
 A minimum of 20 female flies per DGRP line were tested.
 Non-diapause fecundity was measured by setting crosses immediately upon collecting virgin flies.
 The average non-diapause and post-diapause 4-day fecundity of DGRP lines is shown in Figure 1B, arranged in ascending order of non-diapause fecundity.
 In general, most lines showed lower fecundity post-diapause compared to newly eclosed flies in optimal conditions, as previously reported for one inbred wild strain (Tatar et al., 2001).
 However, there were interesting exceptions.
 For example, lines 309, 738, and 853 exhibited better fecundity post-diapause compared even to young flies in optimal conditions (Figure 1—source data 1).
 The DGRP lines exhibit variability in fecundity both post-diapause and in non-diapause conditions (Figure 1B; Durham et al., 2014).
 Therefore, we normalized post-diapause to non-diapause fecundity (Figure 1C, Figure 1—source data 1).
 The broad-sense heritability for normalized post-diapause fecundity was 0.51 (see Materials and methods).
 The lines that showed poor non-diapause fecundity that improved after diapause (e.g. 362, 737, 822) suggested that there might be a genetic trade-off between the two.
 However, the overall correlation (Figure 1D) between non-diapause and post-diapause fecundity was 32.3% (R2=0.3228, Pearson’s correlation coefficient, r=0.5682), suggesting a positive rather than negative correlation overall between post-diapause and non-diapause fecundity.
 The frequency distributions of 4-day fecundity for the non-diapause (Figure 1E) and normalized fecundity (Figure 1F) conditions are shown.
 Although fecundity is lower post-diapause than in young flies, even in CS controls, it is higher than for flies maintained in non-diapause conditions for 35 or 42 days (Figure 1G, Figure 1—source data 3).

-## GWAS for diapause using the DGRP tool
+### GWAS for diapause using the DGRP tool

 The normalized fecundity scores (average of normalized post-diapause fecundity [individual post-diapause 4-day fecundity/average non-diapause 4-day fecundity]) served as the basis for conducting a GWAS using the DGRP2 web tool (Huang et al., 2014; Mackay et al., 2012).
 A total of 546 genetic variants, encompassing single nucleotide polymorphisms (SNPs) and insertions/deletions, were identified as associated with diapause fecundity (Figure 2A and B, Figure 2—source data 1).
 When a variant is located within 1 kb up- or downstream of an annotated gene, or within the gene, it is considered potentially associated with that gene.
 We thus identified 291 candidate diapause-associated fecundity genes.
 Notably, 40 out of the 291 genes had previously been reported to be associated with diapause (Figure 2—source data 2) either through functional analysis (e.g. insulin receptor and couch potato [cpo]) (Kankare et al., 2012; Kubrak et al., 2014; Schmidt et al., 2008; Sim and Denlinger, 2013; Zhang and Denlinger, 2011), due to changes in gene expression (e.g. expanded [ex] and Laminin A [LanA]) (Zhao et al., 2016), or associated with cold tolerance (β-Tub97EF; Myachina et al., 2017; Figure 2—source data 2).
 Eighty-nine genes were associated with more than one diapause-associated variant (e.g. at least two different SNPs) (Figure 2C).

 ![Figure 2.](https://cdn.elifesciences.org/articles/98142/elife-98142-fig2-v1.jpg)

-**Figure 2.:** Drosophila diapause.(A) Manhattan plot for genome-wide association distribution.
+**Figure 2.:** (A) Manhattan plot for genome-wide association distribution.
 The position of each point along the y-axis indicates –log10(p-value) of association of a single nucleotide polymorphism (SNP), insertion, or deletion.
 Points above the blue line have a p-value<1e–5.
 The red line represents Bonferroni-corrected p-value = 4.8e–8.
 (B) Q-Q plot of p-values from the Drosophila Genetic Reference Panel (DGRP) single variant genome-wide association study (GWAS) with the red line representing expected p-value and observed p-values deviating (black dots) from expected.
 (C) Numbers of genetic variants and candidate genes associated with diapause according to the GWAS.
-(D) Subnetworks from the Cytoscape analysis showing q-value (using the Benjamini-Hochberg procedure) for each subnetwork identified.Figure 2—source data 1.Results using the DGRP2 tool to analyze the ratio of post-diapause to non-diapause fecundity.Figure 2—source data 2.Genes within 1 kb upstream or downstream of the gene variants associated with diapause are candidate diapause-associated genes.
-The number of different associations is provided along with references for genes previously associated with diapause.
+(D) Subnetworks from the Cytoscape analysis showing q-value (using the Benjamini-Hochberg procedure) for each subnetwork identified.

-## Network analysis of diapause-associated genes
+### Network analysis of diapause-associated genes

 Using the gene list obtained from the GWAS, we performed a gene network analysis using the GeneMANIA application within Cytoscape (Shannon et al., 2003; Warde-Farley et al., 2010).
 This application facilitates the generation of network predictions based on a combination of known physical and genetic interactions, co-localization, co-expression, shared protein domains, pathway data, and predicted functional relationships between genes.
 Additionally, it identifies subnetworks of genes related by functional Gene Ontology (GO).
 Enriched subnetworks are identified by dividing the number of genes from the input set by the total number of genes associated with a specific gene ontology.
 The subnetwork analysis is presented in Figure 2D, Figure 2—source data 1.
 Two primary classes of GO terms are significantly enriched in the diapause GWAS set compared to the genome as a whole: nervous system development and the reproductive system/gonad development.
 These two categories are consistent with the idea that changes in the environment are sensed by the nervous system, and the information is relayed to the reproductive system.